wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 ##### 6 Liability of the Crown in tort

-*   (1) Subject to the provisions of this Act and any other Act, the Crown shall be subject to all those liabilities in tort to which, if it were a private person of full age and capacity, it would be subject---
+*   (1) Subject to the provisions of this Act and any other Act, and except as provided in subsection (4A), the Crown shall be subject to all those liabilities in tort to which, if it were a private person of full age and capacity, it would be subject---

     *   (a) in respect of torts committed by its servants or agents;